comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 ..
 IMPORTANT::
-  From this point, the documentation is work in progress!
+  This section is work in progress!